 Though India's growth has been unbalanced, the causes of this pattern of divergence are not well understood.
-We therefore examine the evidence for convergence of per-capita incomes at the district level using a new data set of district per-capita incomes and socioeconomic characteristics.
-We find little evidence of convergence either within States or across all districts as a whole.
+We therefore examine the evidence for convergence of per-capita incomes at the district level using a new data set of district per-capita incomes and socio-economic characteristics.
+We find little evidence of convergence either within states or across all districts as a whole.
 Rather there is absolute divergence of income levels across districts.

-We therefore attempt to explain differences in transitional growth across districts with reference to district characteristics and initial district per capita incomes.
-We argue that an important spatial variable to consider in the case of India, is the the the district's proximity to a major urban agglomeration.
+We therefore attempt to explain differences in transitional growth across districts with reference to district characteristics and initial district per-capita incomes.
+We argue that an important spatial variable to consider in the case of India, is the district's proximity to a major urban agglomeration.
 This follows from the NEG literature which emphasizes the importance of urban agglomerations and increasing returns, and the fact that, for migrants, the largest cities are likely to be close substitutes in terms of employment opportunities.

 We find that urbanization and electrification are significantly associated with higher transitional growth rates across all our models.
 Thus the results support Desmet et al. (2013) who argue that frictions, policies, and a general lack of infrastructure in medium-density cities is preventing the spread of growth in India.
 Likewise we find that the state dummy variables are jointly significant.
-This supports studies that have emphasized the role of different degrees of regulation across states (Besley and Burgess 2004, Acharya et al. 2010).
+This supports studies that have emphasized the role of different degrees of regulation across states (Acharya et al., 2010; Besley & Burgess, 2004), but may also reflect the impact state border policies that restrict trade and factor movements.